It isn’t health food, but it sure is comfort food. Banana cream pie photo courtesy Wisconsin Milk Marketing Board.

-- Make crust: Combine graham cracker crumbs and sugar in a bowl.
-Add melted butter and stir to blend.
+- MAKE the crust: Combine the graham cracker crumbs and sugar in a bowl.
+Add the melted butter and stir to blend.

-- Press mixture into bottom and onto sides of 10-inch glass pie plate.
+- PRESS the mixture into the bottom and onto sides of 10-inch glass pie plate.

-- Bake crust until set, about 15 minutes.
+- BAKE the crust until set, about 15 minutes.
 Cool completely as you prepare the filling.

-- Combine sugar, cornstarch and salt in a medium saucepan; whisk to blend.
+- COMBINE the sugar, cornstarch and salt in a medium saucepan; whisk to blend.
 Gradually incorporate the cream and whole milk.
 Then add the egg yolks and incorporate fully.

-- Scrape in the vanilla bean seeds; then add the vanilla bean pod.
-Whisk over medium-high heat until custard thickens and boils, about 6 minutes; then remove from heat.
+- SCRAPE in the vanilla bean seeds; then add the vanilla bean pod.
+Whisk over medium-high heat until the custard thickens and boils, about 6 minutes; then remove from heat.
 (If you are using vanilla extract, add it after you remove the custard from the heat.)

-- Transfer custard to a bowl.
+- TRANSFER the custard to a bowl.
 Cool completely (about 1 hour), whisking occasionally.

-- Slice bananas into 1/4" widths and place evenly in the bottom of the crust.
+- SLICE the bananas into 1/4" widths and place evenly in the bottom of the crust.
 Top with the banana filling.
 Chill to set, 8 hours or overnight.